ewosborne/adctl/README.md

     ADCTL_PASSWORD="<password>"
     ADCTL_HOST="<host:port, e.g., router.example.com:8080>

 The username and password are what you'd use to log into the AdGuard Home console. `ADCTL_HOST` is the host and port you use to reach the GUI.
 Mine is set to `router:8080` but IP address will work too.
 AdGuard Home doesn't support auth tokens so hardcoded password is all you get.
+Also, the connection to the server is HTTP, not HTTPS, so your password is sent in cleartext.
+Use a unique password!

 I might add Viper support so `adctl` can get its config from a file, but right now env vars is all there is.

 All output is json and suitable for piping to `jq` and `gron` and such.